 Most of our meetings are open to the public and representatives from the press and they are very welcome to sit in and listen to the proceedings.
 The seats for the members of the public are at the back of the Council Chamber.
-A plan showing the layout of the Council Chamber can be found in the downloadable version of this leaflet.
+You will be asked to sign in and out of the building for fire safety purposes.

 Mobile phones should be switched off in the Council Chamber.

 Occasionally, for legal reasons or reasons of confidentiality, we may have to take the meeting in private.
 These exempt items are usually the last on the agenda and public and press will be asked to leave the meeting before the debate begins.